 Many horses spend the majority of their day grazing in the pastures.
 They get an abundance of natural roughage with all sorts of different health benefits for different parts of their bodies.
 Lettuce is definitely among some of the leafy greens that are delightful for your horses.

 Unlike some other wild grasses, shrubs, and veggies, lettuce does contain mostly water content.
-Even though there are some vitamins and minerals, there aren’t as many as some other plants.
+Even though there are some vitamins and minerals, there aren’t as many as in some other plants.
 But that doesn’t mean your horse can’t indulge in this scrumptious green.

 Types of Lettuce: Are Some Better Than Others?